ulookuglynoob/Nova-AI/README.md

 3. **Image Description**: NOVA describes captured images using AI.
 4. **Voice Commands**: Users can control the app hands-free by saying "Hey Nova."

+## APK Download

+Download the APK file by going to the release page in Github.
+Download the APK file from there.

 ## Setup Instructions

 ### Prerequisites